cabforum/servercert/docs/BR.md

   ii. if the Applicant submitted the Certificate request, the time frame permitted for reuse of validated information relevant to the Certificate (such as in [Section 4.2.1](#421-performing-identification-and-authentication-functions) of these Guidelines or Section 3.2.2.14.3 of the EV Guidelines).

 CAs using this method MUST implement Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9](#3229-multi-perspective-issuance-corroboration).
 To count as corroborating, a Network Perspective MUST observe the same challenge information (i.e. Random Value or Request Token) as the Primary Network Perspective.

+CAs MAY operate domains for the purpose of assisting Applicants with this validation, and MAY instruct Applicants to add a CNAME record containing a Canonical Authorization Domain Name controlled by the CA. If the CA does so, the CA SHALL
+  i. ensure that each Canonical Authorization Domain Name is used for a unique Applicant, and not shared across multiple Applicants; and ii. complete the validation within 8 hours of performing the DNS lookup; and iii. prohibit A and AAAA records in the DNS zones the CA operates for assisting Applicants with this validation.

 **Note**: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.